 That data doesn’t lie.
 With so many shoppers using unbranded terms such as “near me” and “on sale,” enhancing your content can help you boost sales and gain new customers.

-Take a look at how a search for “black friday sales near me” generated a list of stores which indicated they had black friday deals.
+Take a look at how a search for “Black Friday sales near me” generated a list of stores that indicated they had Black Friday deals.